lcdporto/electronic-paper-toys/README.md

 ## Want to contribute?

 Want to contribute?
 Excellent!
 We are open to suggestions, collaborations and improvements.
 Get in touch or make a pull request!

+## Donate

+If you like the project and don't want or can't contribute why not make a donation.
+We are a nonprofit organization.